prototypefund/dark-crystal-research/security_shamirs.md

 #### Pederson's scheme

+Pederson's scheme, published in 1992, has the advantage that it can be used with secrets which are not uniformly random.
+For example, a password, or message in a human language.

 #### Schoenmakers scheme

-More recently Berry Schoenmaker proposed a scheme which is publicly verifiable (originally introduced by Stadler, 1996).
+More recently Berry Schoenmaker proposed a scheme which is designed to be publicly verifiable (originally introduced by Stadler, 1996).
 That is, not only custodians, but anybody is able to verify that the correct shares were given.
 The scheme is described in the context of an electronic voting application and focusses on validating the behaviour of the 'dealer' (the author of the secret).
 But it can just as well be used to verify that returned shares have not been modified.

 #### Publicly publishing the encrypted shares